 - Always read with a pen in hand.
 Just making little ticks as you go keeps you engaged in the text and checking your understanding. - Don't be overly obsessive about note taking, but if a passage interests you, underline it, or if it's a long one, put a bracket by it in the margin.
 Perhaps jot a note about why that interests you. - If you're confused, put a question mark in the margin.
 If you're amused, put an LOL.
 If you're shocked, put an exclamation point! - Underline words you don't know and jot a short definition in the margin. - Note in the margins if a passage/moment reminds you of something else You've read/seen/heard.
 Simply use a similar sign (two squigglies) from geometry and write a title, author, character whatever.
-(For example, maybe the appearance of color in The Giver reminds you of The Wizard of Oz.) - For novels/plays, go back to the beginning of a chapter/scene and jot a short note about what happened in that chapter -- 2-3 lines tops.
+(For example, maybe the methods of the demon Screwtape reminds you of some of C.S.
+Lewis's other villains in the Narnia series.) - For novels/plays, go back to the beginning of a chapter/scene and jot a short note about what happened in that chapter -- 2-3 lines tops.
 Some authors (Mark Twain, Cervantes) do a bit of this for you, but sometimes they are vague, and making your own summary will help you reflect and retain. - Stop every page or so and jot a BRIEF (2-8 words usually) summary of what is going on, in general trying not to let too many pages go by with no marks from you.